A few months ago, whispers about a test that would change the way brands advertise on Facebook started circulating industry blogs.

 What’s been your experience with the new rule?
 Have you followed it?
 Have you seen reach decrease with more text overlay?

-Let us know in the comments, then begin building aed landing page for your Facebook campaign with Instapage’s designer-friendly software.
+Let us know in the comments, then begin building a targeted landing page for your Facebook campaign with Instapage’s designer-friendly software.